World-class Talent = Deliberate Practice + 10,000 hours

 There’s no connection right?
 I mean Yo-Yo Ma was a natural born genius on the cello.
 Tiger Woods is a natural born genius with a golf club in his hand.
 And you?
 You are just you, right?

 Well, most people would think that Yo-Yo Ma displayed his brilliance on the cello because he was born with a natural facility with cello music.
-Everyone thinks Tiger woods is so good at golf because he was born that way.
+Everyone thinks Tiger woods is so good at golf because he was born that way but he actually practices golf at home every day.
 In the last decade or so, social scientists and researchers have brought compelling evidence on how we view ‘natural born talent.’
 This idea behind becoming a world-class expert through a combination of deliberate practice and 10,000 hours is recently covered in books like Malcolm Gladwell’s Outliers, Geoff Colvin’s Talent is Overrated, and Daniel Coyle’s The Talent Code.

 VIDEOS | Illustrations of Talent = Deliberate Practice + Time